 Before signing up to a gym membership, check whether they have trainers and programs that specialise in pregnancy and postpartum exercise.
 Pregnancy doesn’t just affect ligaments and abdominal muscles it can also mess with your mind and body image issues are common and not well talked about after pregnancy.
 Check whether the gym and trainers are sensitive and experienced working with ALL the unique changes that you may experience throughout every stage of parenthood.
 It can be helpful to ask to have a quick chat with one of the trainers to get a feel for just how experienced they are working with pregnant woman and new mums.

-There is absolutely no reason that the crazy busy reality of parenthood means you need to miss out on all the amazing benefits of regular exercise.
+There is absolutely no reason that the busy reality of parenthood means you need to miss out on all the amazing benefits of regular exercise.
 By choosing a family friendly gym membership that you’ll use, you’re a step closer to realising how the physical and mental benefits of exercise can actually make coping with the relentless demands of parenting easier and more enjoyable.

 Don’t want to invest in a gym membership?
 Check out how to get fit without one.